Sinclair Broadcast to buy Tribune Media for about $3.9 billion

 Tribune's portfolio would help expand Sinclair's already vast network of 173 stations in 81 U.S. markets and marks the largest acquisition for the Baltimore-based company.

-Sinclair also gets cable network WGN America and a stake in the Food Network, a joint venture between Tribune and Scripps Network Interactive Inc (SNI.O).
+Sinclair also gets cable network WGN America and a stake in the Food Network, a joint venture between Tribune and Scripps Network Interactive Inc.

-In addition to Sinclair, Twenty-First Century Fox Inc (FOXA.O) and Nexstar Media Group Inc (NXST.O) had considered an acquisition of Tribune, Reuters has reported.
+In addition to Sinclair, Twenty-First Century Fox Inc and Nexstar Media Group Inc had considered an acquisition of Tribune, Reuters has reported.

 The combined company could have more leverage in negotiations with Fox since it will own a large chunk of Fox broadcast affiliates around the country.